HaxeFoundation/code-cookbook/assets/content/cookbook/Functional Programming/enum-gadt.md

   }
 ```

-And that's that.
+That's it already.
 Try omitting any constructor that can return `Expression<Float>` (which does include `Const` for which that is just a special case) and Haxe's exhaustiveness check will tell you a case is not covered.
 Check against a constructor that is `Expression<Bool>` and Haxe will tell you this:

 > Expression<Bool> should be Expression<Float>
 > Type parameters are invariant